leezer3/OpenBVE-Site/source/index.md

 ---
 layout: page
 title: Source Code
-description: "Instructions on how to get the openBVE source ode and build the program"
+description: "Instructions on how to get the OpenBVE source ode and build the program"
 share: true
 ---

 ## Getting the source:

-The source code for openBVE is stored as a standard Git repository, and is hosted by Github:
+The source code for OpenBVE is stored as a standard Git repository, and is hosted by Github:

 <http://github.com/leezer3/OpenBVE>